Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 to this question should provide the output of the algorithm given the provided table of six items.

-#### (4 Points) How would exhaustive enumeration algorithm solve this instance of the 0/1 knapsack problem?
+#### (4 Points) How would the exhaustive enumeration algorithm solve this instance of the 0/1 knapsack problem?

 **IMPORTANT**: In addition to explaining how this algorithm works, your response to this question should provide the output of the algorithm given the provided